 A popular belief in the community is FIFA contains some kind of logic, which makes FUT matches more even.
 But as we will show below, the evidence tells a different story.

 What people believe

 A lot of people subscribe to the broad range of beliefs about EA (somehow) secretly intervening (in some way) in order to make matches more even (in some sense) in order to pursue (some sort of) commercial motive.

-When you look closer at the statements that people make about matches being made even, you will find a great deal of disagreement about what is going on: Some people believe that match results are predetermined , while others believe that matches have a predefined bias .
-A third group of people believe that the game will set a bias dynamically depending on the progression of the match , , .
+When you look closer at the statements that people make about matches being made even, you will find a great deal of disagreement: Some people believe that match results are predetermined .
+Others believe that matches have a predefined bias .
+A third group of people believe that the game will intervene dynamically depending on the progression of the match , , .
 And then, a fourth group of people believes that the game will attempt to equalize all squad differences or perhaps make the lesser team win , .
 There are probably more variations to be found.

 What the evidence tells us